ChristianH85/B-Z-Renovations/src/pages/about/index.md

 > something about using top quality parts in your properties

-> (H1 is a large heading like the Example line.
-H2
+> H1 is a large heading like the Example line.
+H2 is a smaller heading

 ## **Locally Owned**